Villavu/Simba/Doc/sphinx/scriptref/bitmap.rst

     end;

-Note that the previous example doesn't make a lot of sense as the bitmap has only been created and not filled with any colours, they are as of yet, undefined.
+Note that the previous example doesn't make a lot of sense as the bitmap has only been created and not filled with any colors, they are as of yet, undefined.
 You can also create bitmaps from screenshots and load them when your script starts using the :ref:`scriptref-bitmapfromstring` function, or simple store them as files and load them using the :ref:`scriptref-loadbitmap`